luispuig/react-snaplist-carousel/README.md

 - You can create a new demo example, sky is the limit!
 - Yes, you can.

+## Changelog

+### Version 3

+- Added useDragToScroll
+- Added util isTouchDevice
+- Improved useScroll.
+Now uses the scrollPading to calculate the position of the elements.
+- **Breakchange** the SnapItem elements now uses margin in favor of padding.
+The browser native behavior works better works better.

 ## License

 MIT © [luispuig](https://github.com/luispuig)